t-recx/turbomode/README.md

 ### Install dependencies

-Follow the (install instructions for gosu)[https://github.com/gosu/gosu/wiki/Getting-Started-on-Linux]
+Follow the [install instructions for gosu](https://github.com/gosu/gosu/wiki/Getting-Started-on-Linux) and then:

     $ bundle install